toralf/torutils/README.md

 [ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit.
 [hash-stats.sh](./hash-stats.sh) plots the distribution of timeout values of an iptables hash ([example](./doc/hash-stats.sh.txt)).
-[ipset-stats.sh](./ipset-stats.sh) plots distribution of timeout values of an ipset as well as occurrencies of ip addresses in subsequent ipset output files ([example](./doc/ipset-stats.sh.txt)).
+[ipset-stats.sh](./ipset-stats.sh) plots distribution of timeout values of an ipset as well as occurrences of ip addresses in subsequent ipset output files ([example](./doc/ipset-stats.sh.txt)).
 The package [gnuplot](http://www.gnuplot.info/) is needed to plot graphs.

 The data shown in the [first chapter](#block-ddos) are collected by [sysstat]((http://sebastien.godard.pagesperso-orange.fr/)).